 Here is a list of vitamins that you should include in your daily diet to strengthen your hair and prevent hair loss.

 It is an antioxidant that helps the natural oil production of your scalp.
-However, it is pertinent to mention here that excess of vitamin A is also not good for your body.
+However, it is pertinent to mention here that excess vitamin A is also not good for your body.
 It not only damages the hair follicles through excess sebum production but also increases the risk of osteoporosis.
-Recommended daily dose of vitamin A is 2,500 IU, but to remain on safer side you keep it 1500 to 2000 IUs daily.
+The recommended daily dose of vitamin A is 2,500 IU, but to remain on the safer side you keep it 1500 to 2000 IUs daily.

-A latest research at Cairo University found that the hair loss patients also had low levels of vitamin D, and their situation got only worse as the levels dropped further.
-Recommended daily dose of vitamin D is 500 to 600 IU.
-Salmon, orange juice and fortified milk are natural sources of vitamin D.
+The latest research at Cairo University found that the hair loss patients also had low levels of vitamin D, and their situation got only worse as the levels dropped further.
+The recommended daily dose of vitamin D is 500 to 600 IU.
+Salmon, orange juice, and fortified milk are natural sources of vitamin D.

 Vitamin Consumption Timeline